 Are we in danger of ingraining deep-seated prejudices into the technology we use on a daily basis?
-Our panel, chaired by The Gadget Show presenter Ortis Deley, will discuss.
+Our panel, chaired by The Gadget Show presenter Ortis Deley, discussed.

 Discrimination continues to have a serious, measurable impact on everyday life in the 21st century.
 Historically, conscious and subconscious human decisions have been the major driver of discrimination.
 But increasingly, the technology we rely on so heavily is becoming part of the problem.

-A panel of experts, chaired by The Gadget Show presenter Ortis Deley, will come together to discuss and debate the issues, and to explore solutions that might mitigate the risks of bias in tech.
+A panel of experts, chaired by The Gadget Show presenter Ortis Deley, came together to discuss and debate the issues, and to explore solutions that might mitigate the risks of bias in tech.

-This event is a part of the Science Museum Group’s Open Talk programme, a series of events that aims to share the untold stories of science and encourage an understanding of both the causes and effects of discrimination.
+This event was part of the Science Museum Group’s Open Talk programme, a series of events that aims to share the untold stories of science and encourage an understanding of both the causes and effects of discrimination.